aws/aws-database-encryption-sdk-dynamodb/README.md

 make generate-models
 ```

-Generates new models for the Structured Encryption Library and DDBEC using the polymorph submodule.
+Generates new models for the Structured Encryption Library, DDBEC, and DDB using the polymorph submodule.
 Will overwrite models, but will not clean up old models that are not overwritten.

-Currently ignores models for AWS-DDB.

 ### Verify Dafny Code